0xgonzalo/Technai-Marketplace/README.md

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript,

-🔗 To be deployed on Polygon and Avalanche
+🔗 To be deployed on Mantle Network

 ## Deployed artifacts